mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 You should now have the funds in your wallet.

+IMPORTANT: After an hour or so, please make sure to resync with your full node.
+You can do this from the menu at the top right of the screen.
+This will ensure the funds are really there in case there was a reorg on the network.

 # Cold Storage

 At this point you may want to look into our cold storage project here: https://github.com/mwcproject/coldstorage